reiong234/reiong234/README.md

 - 👋 Hi, I’m Rei (@reiong234)
-- 👀 I’m interested in Gaming, 3D Art and Software Dev
+- 👀 I’m interested in Gaming, 3D Art and Software Development
 - 🌱 I’m currently learning Python and AWS as well 3D Modelling and Rendering in Blender.

 <!---